☝️Small business or a startup? See if you qualify for our special offer.

 These configurations affect both the grid and charts.
 They manage settings such as date/time formatting, read-only mode, etc. See the complete list of component-wide configurations: Component-wide options.

-Here is an example of how to hide the Field List button:
+Here is an example of how to enable the read-only mode:

 report: {